digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ## Using retain to adjust timeouts

-Each one of these rules is using variales to make sure there are default values to adhere to if they can't get the values from MQTT.
-We want to be able to adjust there values with homeassistant or per switch etc..
+Each one of these rules are using variables to make sure there are default values to adhere to if they can't get the values from MQTT.
+We want to be able to adjust the values with Home Assistant or per switch etc..

 This will be as easy as publishing the desired values into MQTT with a retain flag set.
 Then when the switch comes back online and able to talk to MQTT it will say hey.. pick up these retained values and change the variables to the time periods we selected.

-We'll want to find our switches topic to know where to publish the change.
-Visit the tasmota web console and type in the following command:
+We'll want to find our switches device topic to know where to publish the change.
+Visit the TASMOTA web console and type in the following command:

 ```
 topic